zaidtergaon100/Blog-Webapp-Flask/readme.md

     * User can create a post, update or delete it.
     * User cannot update/delete the post uploaded by other users.
     * Also added home and about section of the company.
-    * As asked, there will be atleast five entries of the blogs on the homepage and when clicked on each post, it will opened on a new      page.
+    * There will be atleast five entries of the blogs on the homepage and when clicked on each post, it will open a new page.
     * The blogpost contains the user name and the date of publication.

  - Technologies Used: